implicit-invocation/jbump/README.md

 This value defaults to 64f, which is fine for most use.
 However, it should be set to a multiple of your tile size in world units for tile-based games.
 For example, if you're using pixel units and your tiles are 32x32 pixels, cellSize could be 32f, 64f, 128f, etc. If you're using meters and your tiles are 1x1 meters, cellSize could be 1f, 2f, 4f.
 Set this value lower/higher to tweak performance.
-Note that you do not have to have a Tile based game to use jbump, but the cell rules still apply to the world.
+Note that you do not have to have a tile-based game to use jbump, but the cell rules still apply to the world.

 ## Querying the World